gxiaolab/PSI_calculator/README.md

 ## Further notes
 - Secondary reads, supplementary reads, and discordant pairs are excluded from the calculation.
-Single-End reads are exlucded from the proper-pair filter.
+Single-End reads are excluded from the last filter.
-- Consider changind the overhang value if the reads are short (less than 100 bases)
+- Consider changing the overhang value if the reads are short (less than 100 bases)
 - Most RNA-Seq datasets are *fr-firststrand*, however make sure you check the strandedness of your data or select *fr-unstrand*
 - Please reach out if you run into any issues